thechelsuk/uk.thechels/_pages/gear.md

 - Apple Pencil
 - Magic Keyboard
-- UGREEN wireless mouse
+- Logitech MX Master 3 Wireless Mouse
 - RK ROYAL KLUDGE RK61 Wireless Mechanical Keyboard

+I also have a Raspberry Pi 400, but is only really used to teach my daughter about computing/coding.

 ## Watch

-I werar he Apple Watch Series 9, as this is the best smartwatch available to me for noticiations, payments, calendar and smart home controls.
+I wear the Apple Watch Series 9, as this is the best smartwatch available to me for noticiations, payments, calendar and smart home controls.

 ## TV